 How Much Does Asphalt Repair Cost in the GTA?

 The only way that any reputable contractor can provide an accurate and realistic asphalt repair quote is by scheduling a consultation where they can physically assess the damage and the amount of work needed.
 On average, however, the cost of repairing or replacing asphalt in Toronto and the GTA can vary anywhere from just under $3,000 to approximately $10,000.
 It’s important to remember that this depends largely on the size of the property, the extent of the damage, and the type of property.

 Sure-Seal Pavement Maintenance Inc. Pothole Repair Services

-At Sure-Seal Pavement Maintenance Inc., we pride ourselves on providing our clients with only the highest quality pothole repair methods that are used in the GTA.
+At Sure-Seal Pavement Maintenance Inc., we pride ourselves on providing our clients with only the highest quality pothole repair methods that are used in Toronto and the GTA.
 We do our best to go above and beyond industry standards and the expectations of our clients.
 Contact us today to learn more!